5a-lil/Coding_Basics_Lesson/README.md

 ### Before reading
 This lesson is pretending that you are on a MacOS or UNIX type OS.
+Throughout the course if it isn't specified, all code instructions are in an imaginary coding language cooked by me, don't assimilate it to anything.
 When your read the lessons if something appears weird and not clear to you, don't panic it will come with time.
 If you think you skipped something, don't go back go forward.
 DON'T GO BACK EVER EVER EVER !